Mount of Beatitudes - Jesus Most Famous Teaching

 Salt had a special significance to Bible-time people.
 You can dissolve salt in water and then evaporate it and it returns to the same crystalline structure.
 You can try to burn it but it doesn’t burn.

 It was used for flavoring food and for “salting” fish and other meats to prolong their shelf life.
-If you go into a Bedouin tent today, you will find a bowl with salt often clumped together with dirt on the table (as in the photo where Mikaela and Lukas are collecting salt by the Dead Sea).
+If you go into a Bedouin tent today, you will find a bowl with salt often clumped together with dirt on the table.
 You reach with your hand, crumble the salt, and then sprinkle it over your food.
 When there becomes more dirt in the bowl than salt, the woman of the tent comes over, takes the bowl, and throws the contents out of the tent.
 Then she brings a fresh clump of salt to the table.
-Archeologists often identify the street of ancient cities by the salt content of the soil.
+Archeologists often identify the streets of ancient communities by the salt content of the soil.

 Salt has a deeper meaning to Middle Eastern people.
 In a modern Bedouin marriage ceremony, salt is placed between the hands of the bride and groom as they are pronounced husband and wife.
 To the Bible-time person, as well as the modern Middle Eastern, salt has the significance of loyalty and fidelity.
 Friends are people who “have salt between them.”